Te reo Māori: From a 1972 petition to save it, to 'booming' numbers of students

 Scotty has worked with many of New Zealand's major companies - including Spark and his own employer TVNZ - on developing strategies on reo and tikanga (protocol).

-That work led to Māori at Work , which includes everything from handy phrases like "Me tiki kawhe tāua?/Would you like to grab a coffee?", but also chapters on tikanga - Māori processes and protocols - and even the Treaty of Waitangi.
+That work led to Māori at Work, which includes everything from handy phrases like "Me tiki kawhe tāua?/Would you like to grab a coffee?", but also chapters on tikanga - Māori processes and protocols - and even the Treaty of Waitangi.

 "There are companies that go ad hoc, and make mistakes, but there is progress, and importantly more and more CEOs, so from the top, are getting on board with the kaupapa."